idaholab/mastodon/doc/content/examples/example10a.md

 !listing examples/ex10a/MASTODON_Explicit_HEX8.i

-The automeshing option provided by MASTODON is used to create the geometry and specify the element type (see documentation of [GeneratedMesh](mesh/GeneratedMesh.md) in Syntax for detailed information).
+The automated meshing option provided by MASTODON is used to create the geometry and specify the element type (see documentation of [GeneratedMeshGenerator](meshgenerators/GeneratedMeshGenerator.md) in syntax for detailed information).

 !listing examples/ex10a/MASTODON_Explicit_HEX8.i
          start=Mesh